unphased/vim-config/tmux-bgcolor-plan.md

   (env var or timestamp awareness).

 ### 3. Deterministic Palette Engine
-- Provide a reusable function/library that maps normalized paths (repo root, host, etc.) to palette colors.
+- Encapsulate deterministic mapping logic (repo root, host, etc.) inside the resolver so a single executable can reuse it.
 - Support composable rules: repo-scoped palettes, subdirectory suffixes, or pattern maps defined in a config file.
 - Return consistent keys so different consumers make the same caching decisions.